Thank you for your interest in publishing with us!

 2) A document containing: cover letter, an abstract of 100 words, up to eight keywords, and a brief biographical sketch with affiliations, complete postal and e-mail addresses, and phone number.
 The cover letter should confirm that all authors have agreed to the submission and that the article is not currently being considered for publication by any other journal.

-For bibliographic references, we request the following format for books and articles:
+For bibliographic references, we request the following format:

 Platt, Tony and Paul Takagi

 1980 Punishment and Penal Discipline.
 San Francisco: Crime and Social Justice Associates.

 Chapter in edited book

 McSherry, Patrice J.